CarsonDavis/CarsonDavis.github.io/_posts/2024-02-14-kitchen_knives.md

 It's appropriate at this point draw your attention to the massive variation in cleaver profiles.
 Unlike in the earlier example, I'm not disparaging the right two cleavers, which are for bones not vegetables.
 The gracile beauty on the left is obviously my 1302, which would break in half if you used it on a bone.
 But the Daways in the middle is perfect for chicken bones while being passable on veggies, and the rustic chinatown find on the right was marketed for fish but will also do well on everything up to chicken.

 ![signal-2024-05-19-154722_007](signal-2024-05-19-171659_002.jpeg)

 But lets back up.
 Long before I had 20 cleavers, within days of buying my 1302, I also rounded out my specialty knives collection.

-We've seen the middle yanagiba before, but allow me to introduce the Tojiro Molybdenum Vanadium Steel Soba Kiri in 240mm and the Tojiro Shirogami #2 Usuba in 165mm.
+We've seen the middle yanagiba before, but allow me to introduce the Tojiro Molybdenum Vanadium Soba Kiri in 240mm and the Tojiro Shirogami #2 Usuba in 165mm.
 These are both highly specialized Japanese knives, one for making soba and the other for carving vegetable art.
-They are both very neat knives, and my only regret is not spending the extra money to buy the soba knife in 300mm.
+They are both delightful knives, and my only regret is not spending the extra money to buy the soba kiri in 300mm.

 <div class="grid-container grid-3x2">
     <div>